GNS-Science/solvis-graphql-api/DEPLOYMENT.md

 **TRY this alternative** in the meantime ....

-NB it will need sork because hjere we're not getting any help from serverless(e.g. no env variables are set )
+This will need some further work because it is not using serverless (e.g. no env variables are set )
 ```
 ENABLE_METRICS=0 poetry run python3 -m solvis_graphql_api.solvis_graphql_api
 ```